nikkicci/machinelearning/README.md

 This project was built on top of the foundation provided by [@username](https://github.com/username).
 Thank you for your work!

-The original project can be found at [link to original repository](https://github.com/dataprofessor/dp-machinelearning)
+The original project can be found at [(https://github.com/dataprofessor/dp-machinelearning)]